-At White Hall Academy, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our pupils from the outset.
+At White Hall Academy we believe in developing good patterns of attendance, and set high expectations for the attendance and punctuality for all our pupils from the outset.
 It is a central part of our school's vision, values, ethos and day to day life.
 We recognise the strong connections between attendance, attainment, safeguarding and wellbeing.

-The name of the Senior Attendance Champion (the senior leader responsible for the strategic approach to attendance in our school) is: Mrs Lucy MacNaughtan
+The name and contact details of the Senior Attendance Champion - the senior leader responsible for the strategic approach to attendance in our school, is:

+Name: Mrs MacNaughtan